sroach1028/MidtermProject/README.md

 5. Client user conducts search for services for their pet
 6. User picks a service they want to have done to their pet and confirmation screen appears confirming that the request has been finalized.
 ### Technologies used
-* SQL & MySQL Workbench
+* `SQL & MySQL Workbench`
--
+- For Database
-* Spring Tool Suite, & Spring Boot
+* `Spring Tool Suite, & Spring Boot`
--
+-  For development
-* Trello
+* `Trello`
--
+-  For work progress
-* JPA
+* `JPA`
--
+- For communication from development to web
-* JSP, CSS, & HTML
+* `JSP, CSS, & HTML`
--
+- For displaying web information
-* Github, Git
+* `Github, Git`
--
+- For development coordination
 ### Why we built PET BnB
+- Want to help people find a place for their pets while they are away
 ### Methodologies used to build the application
 - Group project
 - Agile